-Two of the coalitions, the African American Coalition and the Immigrant Refugee Coalition, existed prior to the start of the pandemic while the Disability Equity Project emerged in response to the pandemic to meet the unique needs of the Deaf and Disability communities.
+Two of the coalitions, the African American Coalition and the Immigrant Refugee Coalition, existed prior to the start of the pandemic while the Disability Equity Project emerged in response to the pandemic to meet the unique needs of the Deaf, Blind,and Disability communities.
 Since the IRC had been established a decade prior, and had been utilizing the Promotora model in their work, they were able to quickly mobilize and form a response team to address the needs of immigrant and refugee populations during the pandemic.
 The AAC, recognizing the ways in which the pandemic would exacerbate existing racial disparities in health outcomes, quickly identified action steps which included increasing frequency of testing, providing information on the pandemic, and providing resources to prevent infection.
-The DEP coalition provided various employment opportunities for people with disabilities in the county and readily made essential information accessible.
+The DEP coalition readily made essential information accessible in various formats through direct outreach, provided work opportunities in case investigation for the blind and others with disabilities, and vaccine clinics that were accessible and provided feelings of safety.

 Diverse group of CHWs that represent the served communities

 As part of the CEP, over 100 CHWs, collectively speaking over 12 languages, have provided health education, one-on-one and small group engagement, promoted testing clinics and events, and coordinated efforts with institutional, labor, and medical partners.
-The coalitions utilized a variety of methods to provide information to their communities including information sessions, information hotlines, focus groups, flyers, social media posts, commercials, and marketing materials.
+The coalitions utilized a variety of methods to provide information to their communities including information sessions, information hotlines, focus groups, flyers, social media posts, commercials, websites, and marketing materials.

 In addition to the need for a culturally and linguistically diverse CHWs and staff, there was a need to include voices that are aware of the unique barriers faced by different communities.
-The DEP coalition hired people with disabilities and members of the Deaf community to work in a variety of roles.
+The DEP coalition hired people with disabilities and members of the Blind and Deaf communities to work in a variety of roles that included case investigation.
 CHWs within DEP provided valuable insight into the ways in which government and state web pages were inaccessible to many Blind and low vision individuals and highlighted the lack of materials available in American Sign Language (ASL) for Deaf and hard of hearing community members at the county level.
-They worked toward dismantling linguistic barriers which made it difficult for community members to access information on COVID-19 such as translating county messages listed in the media toolkit in ASL which were shared with the county and other partners.
+They worked toward dismantling linguistic barriers which made it difficult for community members to access information on COVID-19, such as translating county messages listed in the media toolkit in ASL which were shared with the county and other partners.

 Within the AAC, CHWs were hired and trained from within the African American community in Fresno.
-CHWs were cognizant of the unique barriers community members encounter including addressing distrust between Black communities and healthcare systems due to harm and trauma that have occured not only historically, but persist today.
+CHWs were cognizant of the unique barriers community members encounter including addressing distrust between Black communities and healthcare systems due to harm and trauma that have occurred not only historically, but persist today.
 As a CHWs lead from the AAC shared:

 This was important as the healthcare system is Eurocentric and often fails to address the needs of Black communities not only in the Central Valley, but in all of the United States.This type of method addresses health issues as a singularity, and targets the individual concern, as opposed to a holistic, culturally-based method which takes into account the conditions created as a result of the health concern.
 The Eurocentric method of healthcare delivery treats the specific condition, without consideration of the implications and indirect variables also related to the condition.
 In the culturally-based model of health care, solutions and treatments within the community are just as important as the external treatments (medications, vaccinations, etc.).

+[should we add something here unpacking the quote/transitioning to the next section?]

 Outreach, Education, and Coordination of Services